Skip to content Skip to sidebar Skip to footer

 The processing of banana leaf.

-The banana leaves have to pass series of processes before it can be used in the woodworking or handicraft industry.
-After banana tress is cut, it has to be unrolled to get the leaf sheets.
-The sheets then are dried to lower its moisture content.
+The banana leaves have to pass a series of processes before they can be used in the woodworking or handicraft industry.
+After the banana tree is cut, it has to be unrolled to get the leaf sheets.
+The sheets then are dried to lower their moisture content.
 The drying of the banana leaves is mostly done by the seasoning in the sunlight, although we can open it in the kiln dry if necessary.
-The utility of the banana is mostly done by craftsmen who does not have kiln dry, instead of the modern woodworking industry.
-The dry banana leaves then are needed to be treated with the anti-insect and anti-fungal chemical to prevent the fungal or insect attack.
-In the woodworking industry, the dry banana leaf can be cut, slashed, woven, glued or laminated to be used for furniture part.
+The utility of the banana is mostly done by craftsmen who do not have kilns instead of the modern woodworking industry.
+The dry banana leaves then need to be treated with the anti-insect and anti-fungal chemicals to prevent the fungal or insect attack.
+In the woodworking industry, the dry banana leaf can be cut, slashed, woven, glued, or laminated to be used for furniture parts.

 banana leaves for wicker